ZupIT/beagle-helpers/README.md

 <hr>

 ### How to configure?
-Here you will find each Android, iOS and WEB repository for libs or scripts that assists in implementing a Beagle Framework in your project:
+Here you will find Android, iOS and WEB repositories for libs or scripts that assists in implementing a Beagle Framework in your project:

 * [Android libs](https://github.com/ZupIT/beagle-helpers/tree/main/android)
 * [iOS libs](https://github.com/ZupIT/beagle-helpers/tree/main/iOS)